 Enjoy the steel drum musicians as they welcome you to their country.
 Explore the Elmslie Memorial Church or visit the Cayman Islands National Museum, which is nearby.
 Drop by Paradise Restaurant for free WIFI and very overpriced food.
 Access to the ocean for snorkeling is $5 from that location and they rent masks, fins, and other necessities as well.
 I would recommend wearing water shoes.

 Special things to shop for in the Cayman’s are black corals, diamonds, and luxury watches.
 Often the jewelry stores will have a discount on specialized brands such as David Yurman and John Hardy.
 Also, there are deep discounts available for a great variety of perfumes.
 Guy Harvey has a shop near the pier and at times, he is at the store where you can meet him.
 A great souvenir is the Cayman’s moist and tasty rum cake; my favorite being the original golden cake flavor.

 Jimmy Buffet’s Margaritaville is one of the most popular things to do on the island, offers a swim up bar, and no matter the time of day, there will always be some kind of dance or drinking contest taking place.
 They do not seem very concerned about the age of participants, but you can win t-shirts and free drinks just for participating.
 Unless you are on a land trip in the Caymans, I would say skip the very pricey and average food.

-Grand Cayman has an abundance of iguanas, and is famous for its endangered blue iguanas.
+Grand Cayman has an abundance of iguanas and is famous for its endangered blue iguanas.
 Birdwatching is a big draw here and colorful parrots are plentiful.
 Many excursions take you to the Cayman Turtle Farm, home to 16,000 turtles that is used as a breeding ground and for research.
-Petting and taking pictures with the turtles comes along with the fun.
+Petting and taking pictures with the turtles come along with the fun.

 Grand Cayman Island Fun Facts: